-Modern gliders such as the Stratus 8 have less tolerance with regard to adjustment of the brake lines.
+Modern gliders such as the Arcus 7 have less tolerance with regard to adjustment of the brake lines.
 It is therefore normally not necessary to alter the length.

-If you do nevertheless adjust the brakes, under no circumstances should you go above or below the tolerance levels given in the Maintenance and Service book.
+If you do nevertheless adjust the brakes, under no circumstances should you go above or below the tolerance levels for the Arcus 7 given in the Maintenance and Service book.